gnab/editableCell/README.md

 It supports features like:

 * Keyboard and mouse navigation
-* Cell election (both via the keyboard and the mouse)
+* Cell selection (both via the keyboard and the mouse)
 * In-place editing of a Knockout observable
 * Additional display customization of the observable value (via `cellText` and `cellHTML` functions)
 * Applying a new value to all selected cells (via Ctrl+ENTER)